pentamania/dimic/README.md

-# [packageName]
+# dimic

-Node CLI to create asset hashmap from directory structure.
+Node.js CLI to create pathmap index module from directory structure.

+From

 ```
 |-src